 This can be different from other neurons that only fire when you, yourself, act.
-That is where the name comes from—the idea that these neurons mirror behavior outside yourself as though you are the one acting on that behavior.
+That is thought to be where the name comes from: the idea that these neurons mirror behavior outside yourself as though you were the one acting out that behavior.

-Where Are Mirror Neurons Located
+Where Are Mirror Neurons Located?

 How Mirror Neurons Are Used In Psychology